Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/benchmark.rst

 Vehicle Tracking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The figure and table presented depict the performance of various algorithms on the vehicle tracking problem, which is a typical optimal control problem in the field of autonomous driving.
+The figure and table show how well various algorithms perform on the vehicle tracking problem, a common optimal control problem in autonomous driving.
-The training environment is transformed from a official `simulink vehicle model`_ using the convert tools in GOPS.
+The training environment is converted from an official `simulink vehicle model`_ using GOPS conversion tools.
-The trained policy is then sent back to the simulink model to verify the close-loop control performance, as shown in the followng figure.
+The trained policy is then tested in the simulink model to evaluate its closed-loop control performance.
-The tracking performances of serveral algorithms are summarized in the table.

 +------------------------+------------------------+------------------------+------------------------+
 | Algorithm              | SAC                    |  DSAC                  | PPO                    |